pip-services/pip-services-docs/content/en/node/commons/run/fixed_rate_timer.md

 > `public` constructor(taskOrCallback: any = null, interval: number = null, delay: number = null)

-- **taskOrCallback**: any - (optional) a Notifiable object or callback function to call when timer is triggered.
+- **taskOrCallback**: any - (optional) Notifiable object or callback function to call when timer is triggered.
-- **interval**: number - (optional) an interval to trigger timer in milliseconds.
+- **interval**: number - (optional) interval to trigger timer in milliseconds.
-- **delay**: number - (optional) a delay before the first triggering in milliseconds.
+- **delay**: number - (optional) delay before the first triggering in milliseconds.

 ### Instance methods

 #### close
 Closes the timer.

-This is required by [ICloseable](../icloseable) interface, but besides that it is identical to [stop()](#stop).
+This is required by the [ICloseable](../icloseable) interface, but besides that it is identical to [stop()](#stop).

 > `public` close(correlationId: string): Promise\<void\>

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### getCallback
 Gets the callback function that is called when this timer is triggered.

 > `public` getCallback(): () => void

-- **returns**: function - the callback function or null if it is not set.
+- **returns**: function - callback function or null if it is not set.

 #### getDelay
-Gets initial delay before the timer is triggered for the first time.
+Gets an initial delay before the timer is triggered for the first time.

 > `public` getDelay(): number

-- **returns**: number - the delay in milliseconds.
+- **returns**: number - delay in milliseconds.

 #### getInterval
-Gets periodic timer triggering interval.
+Gets a periodic timer triggering interval.

 > `public` getInterval(): number

-- **returns**: number - the interval in milliseconds
+- **returns**: number - interval in milliseconds

 #### getTask